 Of Course.
 Of Course.
 Of Course.
 Fire Away!

 The thing with a K-color diamond is that it’s going to face-up a little warmer than an H-I color diamond.
 However the sparkle factor and light performance will be the same Brian’s Signature production.

 It’s really all a matter of personal preference and what your expectations are.
 Have you read my article on the perception of diamond color?
 It’s kind of long, but many people find it helpful.

 And of course, I’m more than happy to help you look around and figure out what the best options are.
 Just send me your preferred parameters.
 Do you have a setting in mind?
 If so, please send me a link to that as well.

 By the way, the diamond that I selected for my own wedding ring was an I-color diamond with distinct blue fluorescence.
 That’s a bit strong on the fluorescence front for most people, but it also made a great teaching stone.
 Nobody ever seemed to notice the body color of the diamond, because most people find that I-color faces-up white.

 The diamond that I helped my mom pick out was M-color, because she prefers the warmer tones.
 The sparkle factor was the same, because I always focus on the ideal and super ideal classification.
 So, as you can see, it really is just a matter of personal preference.

 Thanks for the insight.
-I think I’m going to steer clear from the “K” diamond at Brin Gavin.
+I think I’m going to steer clear from the K-color diamond from Brian Gavin.

 Here are some of the minimum characteristics I’m looking for: